pachterlab/kallisto/manual.md

     index         Builds a kallisto index
     quant         Runs the quantification algorithm
+    pseudo        Runs the pseudoalignment step
     h5dump        Converts HDF5-formatted results to plaintext
     version       Prints version information
+    cite          Prints citation information

 Running kallisto <CMD> without arguments prints usage information for <CMD>

 ~~~
-The four usage commands are:
+The usage commands are:

 #### index

 `kallisto index` builds an index from a FASTA formatted file of target sequences.
 The arguments for the index command are:

 ~~~
-kallisto 0.42.4
+kallisto 0.42.5
 Builds a kallisto index

 Usage: kallisto index [arguments] FASTA-files